cozy/cozy-stack/docs/nextcloud.md

 ## POST /remote/nextcloud/:account/downstream/*path

-This route can be used to move a file from the NextCloud to the Cozy.
+This route can be used to move/copy a file from the NextCloud to the Cozy.

 The `:account` parameter is the identifier of the NextCloud `io.cozy.account`.